 docker run $(docker build -q .)

-option suppresses the build output and prints image ID on success.
+indicates the βquiet modeβ option, that suppresses the build output and prints image ID on success. - The

 If you have to expose a port for your container, you can just add the -p